Spanish language

-Spanish is part of the Ibero-Romance group of languages, which evolved from several dialects of Vulgar Latin in Iberia after the collapse of the Western Roman Empire in the 5th century.
+Spanish is part of the Ibero-Romance language group, in which the language is also known as Castilian (castellano).
+The group evolved from several dialects of Vulgar Latin in Iberia after the collapse of the Western Roman Empire in the 5th century.
 The oldest Latin texts with traces of Spanish come from mid-northern Iberia in the 9th century, and the first systematic written use of the language happened in Toledo, a prominent city of the Kingdom of Castile, in the 13th century.
-Spanish colonialism in the early modern period spurred on the introduction of the language to overseas locations, most notably to the Americas.
+Spanish colonialism in the early modern period spurred the introduction of the language to overseas locations, most notably to the Americas.

-As a Romance language, Spanish is a descendant of Latin, and has one of the smaller degrees of difference from it (about 20%) alongside Sardinian and Italian.
-Around 75% of modern Spanish vocabulary is derived from Latin, including Latin borrowings from Ancient Greek.
+As a Romance language, Spanish is a descendant of Latin.
+Around 75% of modern Spanish vocabulary is Latin in origin, including Latin borrowings from Ancient Greek.
 Alongside English and French, it is also one of the most taught foreign languages throughout the world.
-Spanish does not feature prominently as a scientific language; however, it is better represented in areas like humanities and social sciences.
-Spanish is also the third most used language on internet websites after English and Chinese.
+Spanish is well represented in the humanities and social sciences.
+Spanish is also the third most used language on the internet by number of users after English and Chinese and the second most used language by number of websites after English.

-Spanish is one of the six official languages of the United Nations, and it is also used as an official language by the European Union, Organization of American States, Union of South American Nations, Community of Latin American and Caribbean States, African Union and many other international organizations.
+Spanish is used as an official language by many international organizations, including the United Nations, European Union, Organization of American States, Union of South American Nations, Community of Latin American and Caribbean States, African Union, and others.

 Name of the language and etymology

 Name of the language

-In Spain and in some other parts of the Spanish-speaking world, Spanish is called not only español but also castellano (Castilian), the language from the Kingdom of Castile, contrasting it with other languages spoken in Spain such as Galician, Basque, Asturian, Catalan, Aragonese and Occitan.
+In Spain and some other parts of the Spanish-speaking world, Spanish is called not only español but also castellano (Castilian), the language from the Kingdom of Castile, contrasting it with other languages spoken in Spain such as Galician, Basque, Asturian, Catalan/Valencian, Aragonese, Occitan and other minor languages.